Research 8 min read

 Meet the full editorial team

-This article has been reviewed by Dr. Amanda Reid, MD (Board-Certified Internal Medicine), Know Your Peptide Medical Advisor, for scientific accuracy, safety information, and appropriate clinical context.
+This article has been reviewed by Dr. Amanda Haslett, MBChB MRCGP (GP & Sports Medicine, NHS Scotland), Know Your Peptide Medical Advisor, for scientific accuracy, safety information, and appropriate clinical context.
 Learn about our review process.

 Research Profiles Referenced in This Article